Bladder and Other Urothelial Cancers Screening (PDQ®)–Health Professional Version

 Incidence and Mortality

 Bladder cancer is the fourth most commonly diagnosed malignancy in men in the United States.
-The incidence is about four times higher in men than in women.
+The incidence is about four times higher in men than in women and about two times higher in White men than in men of other ethnic and racial groups in the United States.
+The incidence of bladder cancer also increases with age.
 It is estimated that 83,190 new cases of bladder cancer are expected to occur in the United States in 2024.[1]

-Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2020.[2]
-From 2015 to 2021, urinary bladder cancer mortality decreased by 1.5% per year.[1]
+Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2022.[2]
+From 2015 to 2021, bladder cancer mortality decreased by 1.5% per year.[1]
 These changes may reflect earlier diagnosis, better therapy, less exposure to carcinogens, or some combination of these factors.

 More than 90% of cancers in the bladder are transitional cell carcinomas, also called urothelial cancer.
 Urothelial cancer can also rarely develop in the lining of the renal pelvis, ureter, prostate, and urethra.
 Other important histological types include squamous cell carcinoma and adenocarcinoma.
 Adenocarcinomas account for less than 2% of primary bladder cancers, including metastases from the rectum, stomach, endometrium, breast, prostate, and ovary.[3]